Exploring Large Language Models for Detecting Mental Disorders: Results

-The best result achieved by Vikhr 7B IT 0.4 model, evaluated in 5-shot, with 66.1\% F1-macro.
+The best result achieved by the Vikhr 7B IT 0.4 model, evaluated in the 5-shot regime, with 63.69\% F1-macro.
 The traditional machine learning methods, as well as encoder models, performed poorly with nearly 53\% F1-macro on linguistic features.

 Comparing the results between the DE and DSM datasets, a significant difference in classification quality can be observed.
 This may be due to several factors.
-First of all, we can note the sample size, which was significantly smaller in the DSM dataset.
-Anyway, almost all machine learning models, regardless of the selected features, can show low accuracy on a small amount of data.
+First of all, the sample size is significantly smaller in the DSM dataset, as machine learning models in general can show low accuracy on limited data.
 On the other hand, if we refer to the study \citep{ignatiev2022predicting}, where less stringent restrictions on text volume and temporal proximity to questionnaire screening dates were applied to the same raw data, the results were still not very high: about 60\% F1-macro for psycholinguistic features and TF-IDF features.

-Secondly, the problem may lie in the format of the texts from the social network.
+Secondly, the text format in the DSM introduces some noise.
 The texts in DSM are concatenated together with a collection of posts from users' personal pages, and they mostly lack coherent logic and cohesion in the resulting text.
-Even with the 6,000 character limit, the standard deviation in word count in this data is on the order of 300 words, while in DE the similar value is around 100.
+Even with the 6,000-character limit, the standard deviation in word count is approximately 300 words, compared with 100 in DE.
 Thus, DSM is a much noisier dataset, which can strongly affect the quality of classification with psycholinguistic markers, where the values of some markers can be affected by the volume of text analyzed, even considering their normalization with respect to the text volume.